Skeletonboi/gpt-transformer/README.md

 - [x] DoRA adapter implementation (weight defused)
 - [x] QLoRA implementation (from bnb)
 - [x] QDoRA implementation (from bnb)
-- [ ] [BUG] Quantized model loading
+- [ ] [BFIX] Bugged loading for quantized model
 - [ ] IA3
 - [ ] Instruction benchmarking

 ## Future Work
-Future work include implementation of extensions to other PEFT methods such as IA3, a drop-in interface with other potentially stronger models, as well as prompt engineering techniques such as RAG and usage of a vector database.
+Future work include implementation of extensions to possibly other PEFT methods such as IA3, proper benchmarking/evaluation to quantify instruction-following ability, and extensions to Transformer++ architectures (i.e. Llama architecture a.k.a RoPE embeddings + SwiGLU + RMS Layernorm + no bias)
-Before these, I intend to implement proper benchmarking/evaluation to quantify the improvement from finetuning.

 ## Results
 Current finetuned results using LoRA, QLoRA, and DoRA on gpt2-large and gpt2-medium base models trained on the Alpaca-52k and LIMA (1k) datasets show promising results.
 All training and inference done on a single RTX3080 10GB GPU.
 Quantization is performed using the [bitsandbytes](https://github.com/bitsandbytes-foundation/bitsandbytes) library.